 Recipe by: Rawmazing

 We have all been there.
-It's 9 pm on a Thursday night, and we get a craving for something naughty.
-There isn’t an apple or banana that exists that will kerb this craving.
+It’s 9 pm on a Thursday night, and we get a craving for something naughty.
+There isn’t an apple or banana that exists that will curb this craving.

 But you have been good diet wise this month, really good.
 Now, you don’t just want to toss all that good work away on an unhealthy pack of chips or biscuits.